 - Patients who prefer plant-derived hormone sources

-- Individuals willing to invest in personalized, compounded formulations
+- Individuals willing to invest in personalized, compounded formulations that insurance may not cover

 - Those who value highly individualized treatment approaches